-Launched in August 2016, by the Ministry of Skill Development and Entrepreneurship, NAPS provides for upward mobility towards a technical career path.
-As on March 31, 2018, only 2.9 lakh apprentices had been trained against a cumulative target of 20 lakh that was set for this period (Basu, Kumar, & Shekhar, 2019).
-Given this data, it is unlikely that the ambitious target of training 50 lakh apprentices will be met by 2020.
+August 2016 by the Ministry of Skill Development and Entrepreneurship, NAPS provides for an upward mobility towards a technical career path.
+As on March 31, 2018, only 2.9 lakh apprentices had been trained against a cumulative target of 20 lakhs that was set for this period (Basu, Kumar, & Shekhar, 2019).
+Given this data, it is unlikely that the ambitious target of training 50 lakh apprentices would be met by 2020.

-The issues cited above lead us to recognise that a different approach to maximise the aspiration and benefit of skills training amongst the youth is required.
-Thus, adolescents between the ages of 12 to 17, when exposed to technical and non-technical vocational education or skill training as part of their school curriculum, along with industry exposure, are able to make informed choices toward their career paths and be more job ready when they formally enter the job market at the age of 18.
+The issues cited above leads us to recognise that despite its importance, one needs a different approach to maximise the aspiration and benefit of skills training amongst the youth.
+Thus adolescents between the ages of 12 to 17, when exposed to technical and non-technical vocational education or skill training as part of their school curriculum along with industry exposure, are able to make informed choices toward their career paths and be more job ready when they formally enter the job market at the age of 18.